-It worked.
-The post was removed.
-The client saved both attorneys' fees and online reputation management costs.
-The only caution is that whatever request you send to the website has the potential to actually appear on the website.
+Be warned that whatever request you send to the website has the potential to actually appear on the website.
 As a result, I'll give the same free advice I give to people about email: Don't put anything in there you wouldn't want your momma to see.